 If the Educational Assistance Application is approved the staff member will receive an Educational Expense Agreement which will detail out the amount funding assistance the staff member may receive.
 The staff member will review and sign off on the Educational Expense Agreement before any funds are released to the institution.
 The approved educational assistance will be paid directly to the institution.
 All tuition assistance is based on funding availability.
-A staff member must secure a passing grade of at least a "C" or its equivalent or obtain a certification to receive the assistance.
+A staff member must secure a passing grade of at least a "C" or its equivalent for an Associates or Bachelor degree credit or obtain a certification to receive the assistance.
+And for a staff member taking a Master degree credit course the staff member must secure a passing grade of at least a "B".
 Completed coursework must be validated by providing a copy of the final grade or certification received.